AlvinZhuyx/NeRF-LEBM/README.md

 Other codes are under construction and will be ready soon.

 Some codes adapted from [this](https://github.com/yenchenlin/nerf-pytorch) awesome pytorch implementation of NeRF
+For implementing the experiments for training without ground truth camera pose, we use [this](https://github.com/nicola-decao/s-vae-pytorch) fabulous implementation of S-VAE.